 ARMs are offered with initial teaser rates lasting three, five, and seven years, typically.

+15-year and 30-year loans are the most common fixed-rate mortgage types.
 This is because the 15-year fixed rate mortgage and 30-year fixed rate mortgage tend to offer the lowest rates relative to other fixed-rate products.

 Your credit score will play a large role in determining which mortgage product best suits you, and the mortgage rate for which you’ll ultimately qualify.